Prof. Dr. Corrado Cimarelli

 Dr. Caron Vossen

-Caron Vossen, born in the Netherlands, is a PhD student at the Ludwig-Maximilians-Universität München, Germany.
-She is exploring the conditions for the occurrence of volcanic lightning by carrying out field measurements at active volcanoes using a thunderstorm detector.
-In order to understand the electrical activity generated by a variety of volcanic eruption styles and magnitudes, she is studying the electrical signals generated by explosions on Sakurajima (Japan), Stromboli and Etna (Italy) and during the 2021 Cumbre Vieja eruption on La Palma (Spain) using a volcanic lightning detection algorithm developed in Python.
+Caron Vossen, born in the Netherlands, received her PhD degree at the Ludwig-Maximilians-Universität München in 2022.
+In her work she explored the conditions for the occurrence of volcanic lightning by carrying out field measurements at active volcanoes using a thunderstorm detector.
+In order to understand the electrical activity generated by a variety of volcanic eruption styles and magnitudes, she has been studying the electrical signals generated by explosions on Sakurajima (Japan), Stromboli and Etna (Italy) and during the 2021 Cumbre Vieja eruption on La Palma (Spain) using a volcanic lightning detection algorithm developed in Python.
+She is now back in the Netherlands as Senior Inspector of Observational Seismology at the State Supervision of Mines.
+She keeps collaborating with the VoLT as honorary member of the team.

-Isabella Haarer, is an undergraduate at the Ludwig-Maximilians-Universität München, Germany.
+Isabella Haarer, is a PhD student at Ludwig-Maximilians-Universität München, Germany.
 Back in 2009 she climbed up her first volcano (Gunung Agung) on Bali, Indonesia where her fascination with volcanoes awoke in her.

-He got is eduaction and training as a media designer and professional photographer in 2003.
+He got his eduaction and training as a media designer and professional photographer in 2003.
 Since then he traveled all over the world to catch the most beautiful moments on earth.
-Back in 2014 he shot his very first active Volcano.
+Back in 2014, he shot his very first active Volcano.
 The Stromboli in Italy!
 Volcanoes have fascinated him ever since and gave him the reason to start studying Geosciences.